Aliases for GRM7 Gene

 GeneCards Summary for GRM7 Gene

 GRM7 (Glutamate Receptor, Metabotropic 7) is a Protein Coding gene.
+Diseases associated with GRM7 include mental depression and attention deficit-hyperactivity disorder.
 Among its related pathways are Signaling by GPCR and CREB Pathway.
-GO annotations related to this gene include calcium ion binding and voltage-gated calcium channel activity.
+GO annotations related to this gene include G-protein coupled receptor activity and PDZ domain binding.
 An important paralog of this gene is GRM1.

 UniProtKB/Swiss-Prot for GRM7 Gene